bireycikan/Pubg/README.md

-# pubg
+# Pubg Player Search Engine

-Simple Pubg Player Search App
+Simple Pubg Player Search App made with Flutter

 ## Getting Started

 In order to use app;

-- Create secrets.json file in root of your app
+- Create `secrets.json` file in root of your app
-- Define "api_key" key
+- Define `api_key` key
-- Simply paste your api key as "api_key" value
+- Simply paste your api key as `api_key` value

 ## Improvements